Our favorite Muir Woods hikes if you’re on a Muir Woods Tour and want to see the best of the redwoods near San Francisco in a short amount of time.

 Muir Woods Hike #3: Bridge Four Loop

-Incline up Mt.
+About 1 hour, incline up Mt.
 Tam

 The longest and most adventurous trail to hike Muir Woods in an hour (and, in our opinion, one of the best hikes in Muir Woods in general).